thecodeassassin/influxdb.com/content/docs/v0.9/administration/authentication.md

   - /docs/v0.9/concepts/authentication_and_authorization.html
 ---

-InfluxDB includes simple, builtin authentication based on user credentials.
+The InfluxDB HTTP API includes simple, built-in authentication based on user credentials.
 When authentication is enabled and configured, only HTTP requests sent with valid credentials will be executed.

-Authentication is __disabled__ by default.
-A new cluster will respond to all HTTP API requests.
+Authentication is __disabled__ by default and all HTTP requests will be executed.

-_Note: Authentication occurs at the cluster scope.
-See the [Authorization](authorization.html) page for more information on access privileges._
+_Note: Authentication only occurs at the HTTP request scope.
+See the [Authorization](authorization.html) page for information on setting access privileges._

 ## Setting up authentication